-Marvel’s ‘The Defenders’ series: Everything we’ve learned about the show so far
+The Marvel heroes get together in a new photo from 'The Defenders'

-When Marvel Studios and Netflix first announced their plan to release four new, live-action series featuring “street-level” superheroes from Marvel’s universe that would eventually lead into a team-up series, the notion seemed more than ambitious — but if we’ve learned anything by now, it’s that Marvel has a knack for turning unlikely (and some might say impossible) properties into bona fide blockbusters.
+When Marvel Studios and Netflix first announced their plan to release four new, live-action series featuring “street-level” superheroes from Marvel’s universe that would eventually lead to a team-up series, the notion seemed more than ambitious.
+But if we’ve learned anything by now, it’s that Marvel has a knack for turning unlikely (and some might say impossible) properties into bona fide blockbusters.

-And now here we are, with The Defenders premiering August 18, 2017, on Netflix.
+And now here we are, with The Defenders set to premiere August 18, 2017, on Netflix.

 The eight-episode miniseries brings together the four titular heroes of Daredevil (Charlie Cox), Jessica Jones (Krysten Ritter), Luke Cage (Mike Colter), and Iron Fist (Finn Jones) for an adventure that promises to not only pit them against a common foe, but also to merge their respective series into a more clearly defined part of Marvel’s cinematic universe set in and around New York City.